Vi19Z/VI19Z/README-FR.md

 ## Other Features

-Julep offers a range of advanced features to enhance your AI workflows:
+VI19Z offers a range of advanced features to enhance your AI workflows:

 ### Adding Tools to Agents